 The Bottom Line

-Before deciding to start using this medication, it is advisable to discuss it with a doctor and weigh the pros and cons of it.
+Before deciding to start using this medication, it is advisable to discuss it with a doctor and weigh the pros and cons.
 Doses of this treatment may vary from person-to-person and should not be changed unless it’s doctor’s orders.
-Some treatments are only applied once a day, some applied only at night time, others depend on the doctor’s prescription.
-Regular consultation with the doctor is important.
+Some medicines are only applied once a day; some applied only at night time; others depend on the doctor’s prescription.
+Regular consultation with the doctor is essential.

-Sometimes you may need to apply a moisturizer or another water-based cream to balance out any dryness that is caused by Tretinoin.
-Ultimately this Retinol based treatment comes highly recommended and has a good reputation within the community of acne sufferers.
+Sometimes you may need to apply a moisturizer or another water-based cream to balance out any dryness caused by Tretinoin.
+Ultimately this Retinol based treatment comes highly recommended and has a good reputation within the acne sufferers’ community.